-Android is a powerful platform where a major chunk of the Smartphone development is being carried on.
+Android is a powerful platform where a major chunk of smartphone development is being carried on.
 The Android SDK is the kit that is used to develop a bridge between the Android device and the PC to carry on the development.
-The Android Software Development Kit comes with a variety of tool, of which ADB is the most powerful.
+The Android Software Development Kit comes with a variety of tool, of which ADB (Android Debug Bridge) is the most powerful.
 Most probably every Android user might have used or heard about ADB at least once in his journey with Android.

 ADB is a versatile command line tool that acts as a bridge between the Android device and the PC allowing data to be transferred.
 ADB is a very powerful tool which can repair your bricked device and install the necessary apps and mods when you need.
 However, you cannot use the ADB interface unless you open the gates of your device, which is the USB Debugging found in the Developers options of Android settings.
 The USB debugging open the port between your device and the ADB interface.